gtiley/EvolutionaryGenomics/docs/activities/introduction.md

 Makefiles sometimes come with a *clean* option, so that all of the compiled code is removed.
 We then change the name of our helper file to `wrong.h` so the compiler no longer fins the correct one.
 You will now get a error that stops the compiler.
 This is an easy issue to diagnose from the error message, but sometimes it is not.
 Often it is a linking problem and we will revisit this when compiling some crucial population genomic programs.

 ### Wrap up
 You have now logged onto the cluster edited some files and moved them around.
 You have transferred files between your computer and the cluster.
 You have successfully run some some scripts and compiled a program.
-Some system issues may arise that take longer to diagnose than in the time allowed here and we will troubleshoot those in the coming week in preparation for Falcon Phase Part 1.
+Some system issues may arise that take longer to diagnose than in the time allowed here and we will troubleshoot those in the coming week in preparation for *de novo* genome assembly.

 ### Pro Tip
 It might get annoying over time with typing your password every time you want to do something on the cluster.
 You can get around this by setting up an rsa key on your computer and then placing the public key in a hidden folder in your home directory on the cluster.
 Duke has some special instructions about how to set this up in their [guide](https://rc.duke.edu/dcc/dcc-user-guide/) about ssh public keys.